 Calculation Methods for Years 5 and 6

-Please see the two PowerPoint presentations below for guidance, explanations and examples for addition, subtraction, multiplication and division calculation methods taught at Homefields for Years 5 and 6.
+The two presentations below provide guidance, explanations and examples for the addition, subtraction, multiplication and division calculation methods taught at Homefields for Years 5 and 6.
 Each presentation is in both PowerPoint and PDF formats.

 In our school, Mathematics is an interrelated and engaging subject in which pupils are taught to move fluently between representations of mathematical ideas: an essential tool for everyday life.